 I worked with Marc Hartzman in New York, just off Madison Avenue.
-I was 15 years into my advertising career, working my up through the ranks, from Writer, to Creative Director, to Executive Creative Director, with the occasional start-up, merger or acquisition, and the occasional management role in the mix.
+I was 15 years into my advertising career, working my up through the ranks, from Writer, to Creative Director, to Executive Creative Director, with the occasional start-up, merger or acquisition in the mix to add interest.

 This extended from offices first in New Zealand, to Australia, South Korea, New York and Malaysia, with global campaigns and clients in every region of the world.